02 Oct Does dairy cause acne?7 minute read

 If you’re currently suffering from acne, it’s worth paying attention to how much cow’s dairy you’re eating.
 According to the research, some forms are more problematic than others.

 Milk seems to be most strongly associated with acne.
-Interestingly, skimmed/low-fat milk may trigger acne more than full-fat milk .
+Interestingly, skimmed or low-fat milk may trigger acne more than full-fat milk .

 Cheese is next up, though there are differences between the types.
 Soft cheese (e.g. cream cheese) may be more problematic than hard, aged cheeses (e.g. Parmesan).